infoabtdex/YouKOL-Clone/documentation/project-rules.md

    - Include validation rules for all fields

 3. **Data Access Patterns**
-   - Use the appropriate Pocketbase methods for CRUD operations
+   - Use the appropriate PocketBase methods for CRUD operations
    - Implement proper error handling for database operations
    - Cache frequently accessed data when appropriate
    - Use transactions for related operations

 4. **User Data Security**
-   - Implement proper authorization rules in Pocketbase Admin UI
+   - Implement proper authorization rules in PocketBase Admin UI
    - Validate permissions on both client and server side
    - Follow the principle of least privilege for collection access
    - Apply proper sanitization for user-generated content

+## File Naming Conventions

+1. **Documentation Files**
+   - Use kebab-case for all documentation files (e.g., `server-side-auth-flow.md`)
+   - Use descriptive names that clearly indicate the file's content
+   - Group related files with common prefixes when appropriate

+2. **Code Files**
+   - JavaScript files: Use kebab-case (e.g., `auth-middleware.js`)
+   - CSS files: Use kebab-case (e.g., `component-styles.css`)
+   - HTML files: Use kebab-case (e.g., `user-profile.html`)

+3. **Configuration Files**
+   - Use standard naming conventions for configuration files (e.g., `.env`, `package.json`)
+   - Use kebab-case for custom configuration files (e.g., `webpack-config.js`)

 ## Development Workflow